vykuang/nba-stats-streamlit/docs/docker.md

 - streamlit
   - Exposes the downloaded data and clusterer labels to end-user

+## Steps for dockerizing to production

+1. Run locally in docker
+1. Basic security
+1. Automate builds
+1. Easier debugging and operational correctness
+1. Make it reproducible
+1. Improve performance by speeding build time and reducing image size

 ## Execution

 Each *service* will have their own `dockerfile`, and stitched together with `docker-compose.yaml`.